 Applying to the College Prep Program

 The College Prep Program is open to students who:

 - are currently in 9th grade and live in the St. Louis region,

 - are able to attend CPP’s Summer Academy for three consecutive summers, as well as attend a minimum of two academic sessions and one enrichment or exposure activity each semester

-College Prep Scholars attend Summer Academy for two weeks following their freshman year and for three weeks following their sophomore and junior years.
-A number of Academic Programming Events focused on college readiness are offered throughout the year and are typically held on Saturdays for 2-4 hours, dependent upon event topic.
+College Prep Scholars attend Summer Academy for two weeks in June, following their freshman and sophomore year of high school and three weeks following their junior year of high school.
+A number of academic sessions, enrichment experiences, and exposure opportunities are offered throughout the year and are traditionally held on Saturdays.